Join over 5,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 Confirming an Offer

 Once you have agreed to an offer, make sure to repeat it back as you understand it.
 This will avoid confusion and ensure that you understand what you will receive.
 (It is also recorded on the call in case there are problems later.)
-In the past Citi didn’t send anything regarding offers in writing, however that has recently changed.
+In the past Citi didn’t send anything regarding offers in writing, however that has changed.

 How Often Should You Call?